gretelup/fullstack-iris/README.md

 For simple *free* Heroku full-stack Flask applications, the best databases to use are sqlite and PostgreSQL databases.
 These instructions do not cover the database creation process.
 It proceeds assuming one of these two types of databases have been created.

-#### Step 2: Plan your javascript visualizations
+#### Step 2: Plan your javascript visualizations and create html

+These instructions do not cover html development.
+To display my visual, I created a simple html page with a `<div>` for the histogram and a dropdown menu for the species.

-Before you develop your Flask routes, you must determine the data necessary to create your visualizations and the format that data must be in.
+Before you develop your Flask routes, you must determine the data necessary to create your visualizations and the format that data must be in when you jsonify it.
 You must also plan for what type of interactivity you want for these visualizations.

 In this example application, I used plotly to create a simple histogram of the sepal-lengths for each type of iris species in my database.
 The interactivity is a dropdown menu that changes the histogram to display the a single selected species or all of the species.

 1. Refer to documentation to determine what data is necessary:  [Plotly's Overlaid Histogram Code](https://plotly.com/javascript/histograms/#overlaid-histgram):